Bunny Drill#

 Results#

-As seen in the following two animations, the bunny drills into the particles which generates a complex motion within the granular matter.
-There is not much more to say here, it is a bunny drill.
+As seen in the following two animations, the bunny drills into the particles which generates a complex motion within the particle bed.
+There is not much more to say here, it is a bunny drill!

 The first animation displays the drill with the entirety of the particles.
 It is difficult to see the dynamics of the mighty bunny within these circumstances.